-Any absence from an final examination, whether it is justified or not, will automatically mean that the module is failed and the grade of 0/20 will be entered.
+Any absence from an examination, whether it is justified or not, will automatically mean that the module is failed and the grade of 0/20 will be entered.
 In this case the module examination must be taken at the second session of examinations, if indeed a second session is programmed.
-Any absence from a second session examination for which the student is registered, must be justified in writing to the Student Service ('Scolarité').
-If the absence is justified, the grade for the first session examination is given.
-If the absence is not justified, a fail grade of 0/20 is given.

-A justified absence from an assessment other than a final examination may, if this is approved by the Program Director in consultation with the Head of Academic Department to which the assessment belongs, lead either to the assessment being omitted in the calculation of the average, or to a special assessment or assignment being set.
-A grade of 0/20 is assigned for any unjustified absence from an assessment other than a final examination.
-An absence is justified if:
+Any absence from a second session examination for which the student is registered, must be justified in writing to the Program Director.
+If the absence is considered to be justified, the grade for the first session examination will be retained and considered by the Examination Board.
+If the absence is not felt to be justified, a fail grade of 0/20 will be entered.
+A justified absence from an assessment other than a final examination may, if this is approved by the Program Director in consultation with the Head of Academic Department to which the assessment belongs, lead either to the assessment being set.
+Any unjustified absence from an assessment or assignment being set.
+Any unjustified absence from an assessment other than a final examination of the average, or to a special assessment or assignment being set.
+Any unjustified absence from an assessment other than a final examination will result in the fail grade of 0/20 being entered for the student.
+An absence is considered to be justified if:

-- the student informs the Student Service ('Scolarité') at the beginning of the absence, and - the student communicates to the Student Service ('Scolarité', via MyICN) in writing the reason for his/her absence as soon as he/she returns, or in any case within 15 days.
+- the student informs the Program Office concerned at the beginning of the absence, and - the student communicates to the Program Office in writing the reason for his/her absence as soon as he/she returns.